Application Instructions for RN / LPN Licensure by Endorsement

 New Jersey (NJ)

 If your original state of license was in a state/territory other than those listed above, complete the Verification Form and mail (not faxed or emailed) to the state/territory of your original license.
 Most states / territories require a fee for verification of licensure.
-Please check with your original state to find out what the appropriate fee is BEFORE sending the verification form.
+Please check with your original state to find out what the appropriate fee is is BEFORE sending the verification form.
 For a list of addresses of state boards, see the last page of the Verification Form.
 It is your responsibility to request that your original state sends the Arizona State Board of Nursing the verification.
 A permanent license will not be issued without receipt of the verification form.

 Application Fees & Payment Methods